MarioPardo/AmbientLighting/README.md

 # MyAmbientLighting
  My version of Ambilight!
 Using Java and Arduino

+Refer to the ShowcaseVideo.mp4 in /otherFiles to see it in action!

 TODO
 * Rainbow Speed Slider
 * Properly close when x clicked